A collaboration between a scholar and an artist that deciphers the myth from the myth to modern society

-Business Hour10:00 to 18:00 (up to 30 minutes before closing) / [Closed day] every month, Tuesday, Wednesday ※ The display replacement period, and the year-end and New Year holidays
+Business Hour10:00 to 18:00 (entrance is closed 30 minutes before) / [Closed day] every month, Tuesday, Wednesday ※ display change period, and the year-end and New Year holidays

 Parking AreaYes (there are about 10 free parking lots)

 The museum opened in April 1994 as a private contemporary art museum.
-We hold seminars, tea ceremony, symposia, concerts, etc., focusing on the solo exhibitions of current progressive artists so that you can feel familiar contemporary art more familiar.
+We hold seminars, tea ceremony, symposia, concerts, etc., focusing on solo exhibitions by progressive artists, so that you can feel the familiar contemporary art more familiar.
 We try to create a space where visitors can spend their time in their own way.
 Stay away from everyday life and relax in the tea lounge surrounded by bamboo groves.

-In addition to planning exhibitions held every two to three months, one of the leading postwar artists who have few opportunities to admire in the country, such as Nam June Pike, Li Wei, etc., focusing on the collection of Joseph Boise (Germany) The works are on permanent display.
+In addition to planning exhibitions held every two to three months, one of the leading postwar artists who have little opportunity to admire in the country, such as Nam June Pike, Li Wei, etc., focusing on the collection of Joseph Boise (Germany) The works are on permanent display.